corepunk-community/faq/README.md

 ### What are the consequences of PvP?

-There are three types of zones in Corepunk: Safe Zone, Protected Zone, Battleground Zone.
+There are three types of zones in Corepunk: **Safe Zone, Protected Zone, Battleground Zone**

+In **Protected Zones** you drop one stack of resources.

+In **Battleground Zones** you drop five stacks of items, which can include anything that is unbound: resources, consumes, campfires, and most importantly, weapons, artifacts, runes, and chips that you have not yet extracted from the PvP zone.
+This is where the juicy PvP loot is.

 Safe Zone: